Vish958/Vish958/README.md

 - 👀 I’m interested in Data Analytics and Data Extracting.

-- 🌱 I’m currently learning SQL to enhancing my Analytics skills to gain more self experience in Analytics and Scraping.
+- 🌱 I’m currently learning SQL to enhance my Analytics skills to gain more self-experience in Analytics and Scraping.

 - 💞️ I’m looking to collaborate with coders and developers because they perform their work smartly and I am eager to interact with.